PSL 8 officially kicks off with glittering ceremony at Multan Cricket Stadium

-The eighth edition of the much-awaited Pakistan Super League (PSL) kicked off on Monday at the Multan Cricket Stadium with a glittering opening ceremony.
+The eighth edition of the much-awaited Pakistan Super League (PSL) kicked off on Monday at the Multan Cricket Stadium with a glittering and star-studded opening ceremony.

+The ceremony, which began with a half-hour delay, saw singer Aima Baig — clad in an ethereal white gown — first performing the national anthem.

-Addressing the opening ceremony, Habib Bank Limited (HBL) President and CEO Muhammad Aurangzeb congratulated the Pakistan Cricket Board (PCB) for organising the tournament for the eighth time and thanked PCB Chairman Najam Sethi for delivering a successful tournament year after year.
+Speaking at the ceremony, Habib Bank Limited (HBL) President and CEO Muhammad Aurangzeb congratulated the Pakistan Cricket Board (PCB) for organising the tournament for the eighth time.

-“We are doing a historic first in terms of having the inauguration match of the PSL in Multan this evening,” he said.
+“This is a historic first in terms of having the inaugurating match in Multan this evening,” he said.
 “HBL PSL has moved from strength to strength.
-All the stakeholders have put a concerted effort to make this a success.”
+All the stakeholders have put in a concerted effort to make this a success.”

-The ceremony, which began with a half-hour delay, began with singer Aima Baig — clad in an ethereal white gown — performing the national anthem.

-Addressing the opening ceremony, Sethi showed off a large replica of the PSL8 trophy.
+Meanwhile, Najam Sethi — who is heading a panel governing the cricketing board’s affairs till a chairman is elected — showed off the massive replica of this year’s trophy adorning the stage.

-“Next year we will go to Quetta and Peshawar,” he said, adding that the PSL had given many assets to the country and become a source of happiness for the nation.
+“Next year we will go to Quetta and Peshawar,” he vowed, adding that the PSL had given many assets to the country and become a source of happiness for the nation.

-Sethi asked a charged crowd who they would support in tonight’s opening match.

-Sahir Ali Bagga and Baig then took the stage for their singing performance.
+Sahir Ali Bagga and Baig then took to the stage for their performance, getting the crowd roaring.

-They were followed up by Asim Azhar, Faris Shafi and Shae Gill who performed the official PSL 8 anthem.
+The performance was followed by Asim Azhar, Faris Shafi and Shae Gill performing this year’s official anthem ‘Sab Sitarey Humaray’.

-The first match of the tournament is set to be played soon between the Multan Sultans and Lahore Qalandars.
+The first match of the tournament will be played between the Multan Sultans and Lahore Qalandars.

 Led by Pakistan’s star wicket-keeper batter Mohammad Rizwan, Multan boast a batting-heavy core of players featuring Australia’s Tim David, South African Rilee Rossouw, his compatriot David Miller and West Indies veteran Kieran Pollard.